PdxCodeGuild/class_salmon/code/jeremy_b/mini-capstone/readme.md

 ### wl2k.py
 This file contains functions specifically for interacting with the Winlink Express web API and the application config file directly.
 It enables dynamic updates based on current GPS position without having to open Winlink directly.
+It also provides access to the local list of WInlink nodes.

 #### Functions:
 - *update_winlink_config()*: Requires a 6-character Maidenhead grid square and replaces the current one in the Winlink Express